buddhist-uni/buddhist-uni.github.io/_tags/thai.md

 image_center_y: 35%
 ---

-The vast majority (93%) of Thai people follow Theravāda Buddhism, however Buddhism in Thailand shows a variety of influences, including those from Thailand's indigenous Shamanism, the Chinese and Indic gods brought in by traders, and the effects of modernist reforms which have combined to give Thai Buddhism its distinct flavor.
+Buddhism in Thailand is predominantly Theravādan, but shows a variety of influences, including from Thailand's indigenous Shamanism, the Chinese and Indic gods brought in by traders, and the effects of modernist reforms which have combined to give Thai Buddhism its distinct flavor.